 What if you could find out who your soulmate was?
-Not through dating and hoping, but through an implant that tells you without a shadow of a doubt what the face of your perfect match would be?
+Not through dating or reality shows like Sexy Beasts, but through an implant that tells you without a shadow of a doubt what the face of your perfect match would be?
 Would you want to know?
 This is the interesting and absorbing premise of French ‘near future’ show, Osmosis.

 The core characters are Paul and Esther Vanhove (Agathe Bonitzer), enigmatic founders of Osmosis.
 Paul’s soulmate success story with Josephine is shattered when she leaves (or has she been kidnapped) opening up the story to corporate espionage.

 Just what happens when you put your faith in technology to confirm who is the one?
 And what happens if you lose the only soulmate you will have?
 Esther, conversely, is cold but lonely.
 Her harshness is tempered by a plot line that has her trying to revive her mother from a coma.
 As well as the ethically dubious methods she uses along the way.

 Even in all this, the show has other great facets to it.
 Such as the reliance of Osmosis on artificial intelligence called ‘Martin’ which just so happens to mysteriously glitch at points.